-The Seventh Annual McGinley-Rice Symposium
+The Ninth Annual McGinley-Rice Symposium

-The Face of the Person with a Disability"
+"The Face of the Person Who is Homeless"

-Call for Papers
+Call for Abstracts

 This call for proposals invites papers and posters that: